Faculty & Research

 Honorary President, International Economic Association (IEA)

-Prof. Wu Jinglian is Baosteel Chair Professor of Economics at CEIBS.
+Prof. Wu Jinglian is Honorary Professor at CEIBS.
 He has been a Member of the Academic Council of CEIBS since the school was founded and a faculty member since 1996.
 Prof. Wu is also a Senior Research Fellow at the Development Research Centre of the State Council; a professor in the Graduate School of Chinese Academy of Social Sciences and Peking University; a chief editor of Comparative Studies and Journal of Legal and Economic Studies; and academic committee member of the Chinese Economists 50 Forum.

 Professor Wu graduated from Fudan University with a major in Economics in 1954.
 He has been a visiting fellow or visiting professor at Yale University, Oxford University, Stanford University and MIT.
 Since 1984, he has served the State Council as an Executive Director of DRC, and then as a Deputy Director of the Economic System Reform office.
 He was a Member of the 8th National Committee of the CPPCC, a Standing Committee Member and Deputy Director in the Economic Commission of the 9th and 10th CPPCC,Deputy Director at Advisory Committee for State Informatization, Deputy Director of Committee for State Planning, Member of Advisory Committee to the State Council of Medical and Healthcare System Reform,and Executive Committee Member of the International Economic Association (IEA) from 2003-2008.